 Is there a supportive organisational context?

-Most people understand the impact of the wider organisational context on the performance of their team.
-In a supportive organisational context, appropriate resources are provided, team performance (as opposed to individual performance) is rewarded, and there is access to relevant training and development, and effective information systems.
+A supportive organisational context provides appropriate resources, team performance (as opposed to individual performance) is rewarded, and there is access to relevant training and development, and effective information systems.
 These organisational structures and systems can either help or hinder the work of the team.

 Is someone accountable for coaching the team?